wp-plugins/calculated-fields-form/README.txt

 = Latest Features Added =

 * Dependant fields: Fields can be shown/hidden based on other checkboxes, radiobuttons or drop-down selections
+* Dependant fields from calculated values: Fields can be shown/hidden based on the value of a calculated field
 * Throubleshoot area to automatically fix conflicts with other scripts on themes or third party plugins and also for special characters support
 * Multi page calculated forms
 * New validations, fields types and features in the form builder
+* Calculated fields can be hidden fields.

 == Installation ==